choojs/nanocomponent/README.md

 ### `Nanocomponent.prototype._update([arguments])`
 Return a boolean to determine if `prototype._render()` should be called.
-Evaluates to `true` if not implemented.
 Not called on the first render.

 ### `Nanocomponent.prototype._load()`
 Called when the component is mounted on the DOM.